karthikchandrasekar/SangamVentures-1/_resource/how.md

 show-cta: true
 promoted: true
 weight: 3
-cta-heading: "Are you a startup?"
+cta-heading: "Looking to Collaborate?"
-cta-description: "Are you working on an innovation that will bring us in harmony with nature and preserves what precious diversity our planet has to offer for the future generations or an innovation that creates new inclusive market-based solutions that improve the quality of life of the poor and vulnerable populations, We want to hear from you!"
+cta-description: "If you are a climate tech innovation ecosystem leader in your local economy or an innovator building a climate tech start-up with global inclusive impact potential, please do reach out to us.
+We would love to learn from your experiences and explore opportunities to collaborate"
-cta-button-text: "Join Us Today"
+cta-button-text: "Reach out to us on prospect@sangam.vc"
-cta-button-url: "/resource/startups"
+cta-button-url:
 questions:
     - "Imagine"
     - "Vienna"